reflectoring/reflectoring.github.io/_posts/2020-01-21-flyway-spring-boot-multitenancy.md

 ## Configuring A `DataSource` for Each Tenant

 There are different possibilities to separate data for different tenants.
-We'll have a look at two of them:
+We can

-* using a different schema for each tenant,
+* use a different schema for each tenant, or
-* using a completely different database for each tenant.
+* use a completely different database for each tenant.

-From the application's perspective, schemas and databases are abstracted by a `DataSource`, so, in the code, we can handle these approaches in the same way.
+From the application's perspective, schemas and databases are abstracted by a `DataSource`, so, in the code, we can handle both approaches in the same way.

 In a Spring Boot application we usually configure the `DataSource` in `application.yaml` using properties with the prefix `spring.datasource`.
 But we can define only one `DataSource` with these properties.
-To define multiple `DataSource`s we need to use custom properties in `application.yml`:
+To define multiple `DataSource`s we need to use custom properties in `application.yaml`:

 ```yaml
 tenants: